200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 The tank is equipped with a modified gas turbine engine with 1250 horsepower, which allows you to increase the driving performance and mobility of the machine on all terrain and develop speeds up to 70 km / h.
 The unique properties of the gas turbine engine give the T-80BVM an advantage when operating in low temperatures in the Far North and the Arctic.

-The machine, which underwent a deep modernization, is equipped with an 125-mm gun, which has the ability to fire guided missiles, a multi-channel sight, an weapon stabilizer and a driver’s observation device.
-The tank is protected from fire by a complex of modular dynamic protection and an anti-cumulative lattice screen.
+The vehicle, which has undergone a major upgrade, is equipped with a 125mm cannon capable of firing guided missiles. rockets, a multi-channel sight, a weapon stabilizer and a driver-mechanic observation device.
+The tank is protected from fire by a modular dynamic protection system and an anti-cumulative lattice screen.

 In Soviet times, more than 10 of thousands of T-80 tanks of various modifications were produced.
 Currently, 3 thousand "eighty", which are considered a strategic reserve in case of war, is located in military warehouses.
 The decision to de-arm part of the tanks and modernize it was taken by the Ministry of Defense in 2016.